Allahumma Inni As aluka ilman Nafia is a important Dua. In this dua, such knowledge is sought which is beneficial. Knowledge is part of human nature.

 Allahumma Inni As aluka ilman Nafia

-We need to examine and examine our social attitudes and thinking based on the principles of acquiring knowledge.
-Whatever sciences are taught in our schools, madras’s, schools, colleges and universities, whether they be worldly or otherworldly, will they establish justice in the society on the basis of development and equality of all humanity?
+We need to examine our social attitudes and thinking based on the principles of acquiring knowledge.
+Whatever sciences are taught in our schools, madras, schools, colleges, and universities, whether they be worldly or otherworldly, will they establish justice in society on the basis of development and equality of all humanity?

-It is important for us today to understand that.
-What is the main concern behind our education system?
-Does it promote a benevolent attitude towards total humanity on the basis of equality or does it promote the causes of pushing humanity towards decline, degradation and oppression?
+It is essential for us today to understand that.
+What is the primary concern behind our education system?
+Does it promote a benevolent attitude toward total humanity based on equality, or does it promote the causes of pushing humanity toward decline, degradation, and oppression?

-Our society is in the grip of tyrannical system.
+Our society is in the grip of an unjust system.
 In that case, we as a nation have to decide.
-That for the survival of humanity, they should constantly strive for the construction and formation of a righteous society by acquiring knowledge based on the highest consciousness and thoughts from the Qur’an.
+For the survival of humanity, they should constantly strive to construct and form a righteous society by acquiring knowledge based on the highest consciousness and thoughts from the Qur’an.

 The virtue of knowledge

-Hazrat Zer bin Hubaish narrates: I attended the meeting of Hazrat Safwan bin Asal Al-Muradi.
+Hazrat Zer bin Hubaish narrates: I attended the Hazrat Safwan bin Asal Al-Muradi meeting.
 He said to me, “Why have you come?”
 I answered: I have come in search of knowledge.

-He said: I heard Hazrat Muhammad (PBUH) say: Whoever leaves his house with the intention of seeking knowledge, the angels are pleased with his action and lay it on him for him.
+He said: I heard Hazrat Muhammad (PBUH) say: Whoever leaves his house to seek knowledge, the angels are pleased with his action and lay it on him for him.

 Hazrat Abu Al-Darda narrates that Hazrat Muhammad (PBUH) said: On the Day of Judgment, the ink of the pen used by the scholars and martyrs blood will be weighed, then the ink of the pen of the scholars will weigh more than the blood of the martyrs.